What you can recycle

 - In addition to permanent programs to recycle 23L, totes & drums and bags & large tote bag, and unwanted pesticides and old livestock/equine medications (on a rotating schedule), recycling opportunities for MB growers include:

-- Unwanted pesticide & livestock/animal medications locations will take place in Manitoba in the Fall of 2022.
+- Unwanted pesticides & livestock/animal medications locations will take place in Manitoba in the Fall of 2025.
 Find out what you can set aside.

 FAQs